collegeboard-hackathon/.github/profile/README.md

-# How to Access College Board GitHub
+# How to Access Hackathon GitHub
 1. Receive email invitation from your GitHub Administrator
 2. Click the green `Join` button
 3. Sign in if you already have an account in GitHub or follow prompt and Create account.